walter-arrighetti/pyFatturaPA/README.md

 Tool for quick, command-line generation of simple e-Invoice compatible with the Italian-standard, [FatturaPA](https://www.fatturapa.gov.it).

 This is a typical, lazy sunday afternoon exercise, aimed at self-generating e-invoices to private companies as an individual freelance consultant.
+***DISCLAIMER***: The author denies any responsibilities, either explicit or implied, on possible damages and liabilities derived or implied by the use of this software tool.
+In particular, no assumption of validity or compatibility on the software deliverables must be assumed.
+Also, the software is supplied *as is* (in GNU GPL terminology).

 It is a rudimetary command-line generator of XML e-invoices to be later electronically signed or sealed.
 It generates a JSON database of clients (with VAT# and full invoicing information).
 More and more complex invoicing scenarios will be added in future releases.
 Due to the validity of such e-invoicing standard being limited to Italian finance, the README continues in Italian.